 CardiovascularThe world looks to the DCRI as the definitive leader in cardiovascular clinical research, implementation science, and education.
-We look to our practicing faculty, cutting-edge analytics, and operational expertise to address the spectrum of challenges through clinical research focused on improving the care of patients with cardiovascular disease.
+We look to our practicing faculty, cutting-edge analytics, and operational expertise to address a spectrum of challenges through clinical research focused on improving care and outcomes for patients with cardiovascular disease.

 The Next CV Advancement Begins Here

 The Cardiovascular Clinical Trials group advances and streamlines the process through innovative study design, fit-for-purpose approaches, thoughtful analytics, and a commitment to rapid knowledge dissemination.
-This is essential to translate novel therapeutic concepts into effective and efficient clinical trials across the spectrum of cardiovascular illnesses, including:
+This is essential to translate novel therapeutic concepts into effective and efficient clinical trials across the spectrum of cardiovascular illnesses.

 - Acute coronary syndromes